The adventures of Ed & Johnny—

 The man’s skill at saying yes, and at leaping up to do his master’s bidding, had earned for him a glistening silver Buick Phaeton convertible, and shortly that convertible was glistening its way eastward through Beverly Hills and into the wild but prosperous stretch known as the Sunset Strip.
 At last it came in sight of the Garden of Allah Hotel and Villas, that legendary retreat of Hollywood Bohemia where on any day one might find the poolside festooned with the most daring and brilliant of actors and writers.
 The Phaeton slowed down at the Garden.
 Then it turned right and continued down the hill, past cheap houses and empty lots, its driver cursing his quarry the whole time for not owning a phone.

 Ed and Johnny lived in an apartment complex that had been modeled after the Garden of Allah but was a fraction of its famous namesake’s size and possessed none of its opulence.
 Nor did it have a pool, not even a miniature version of the real one.
-It did have a garden, however, which comprised the center of the horseshoe around which the Spanish-style “bungalows” were arrayed, but the garden hadn’t been tended since the advent of talkies.
+It did have a garden, however, which filled the center of the horseshoe around which the Spanish-style “bungalows” were arrayed, although it had not been tended since the advent of talkies.
 A dwarf palm provided the centerpiece, around which sprouted, with an abandon comparable to that of the hungover guests at the grand hostel up the hill, an array of exotic weeds.

 The builder of the establishment, Sid Nussbaum, now deceased, had faced a conflict when the time came to christen it.
 Should he name it after the hotel that had inspired him, or after his blushing bride?
 After much agonizing, he had settled on a compromise and called it The Garden of Edna.
 A large sign by the gravel driveway announced the name in a florid script of neon-filled tubing, and it was under this sign that the Phaeton hissed to a stop and its driver stepped out and listened.